Tom Arth named Akron's new football coach

 Arth will takeover at Akron after two season at the University of Tennessee Chattanooga.

-Former NFL quarterback Tom Arth has been named Akron's new head coach, the university announced Friday.
-Arth takes over the Zips' program after two seasons at the University of Tennessee at Chattanooga.
+Former NFL quarterback Tom Arth will be hired Akron's new head coach pending approval from the board, the team announced Friday.
+Arth will take over the Zips' program after two seasons at the University of Tennessee at Chattanooga.

-Arth, an Ohio native, is Akron's 28th all-time head coach.
+Arth, an Ohio native, will be Akron's 28th all-time head coach.

 "We are excited to welcome Tom Arth to The University of Akron," Director of Athletics Larry Williams said in a statement.
 "Tom's experience in leading two programs, his ties to Northeast Ohio, his tremendous football IQ, and his passion for developing student-athletes for their future endeavors made him the perfect candidate to elevate our program."